lift-project/lift/docs/source/developing-lift/howtos/new_opencl_pattern.rst

 Useful tips
 -----------

--  Use the debugger to compare what your have on your pattern and on an already existing one at different points in the compilation process.
+-  Use the debugger to compare what you have in your pattern and in an already existing one at different points in the compilation process.
 -  Look at the generated OpenCL code.
-In that purpose, enable the verbose output for the executor by setting the ``LIFT_VERBOSE`` environment variable to ``1``.
+To see it, enable the verbose output by setting the ``LIFT_VERBOSE`` environment variable to ``1``.
 -  Try to have something that compiles as soon as possible even if works only in some specific situations.
 It is easier to start from a